slowproj/slowdash/docs/ProjectSetup.md

 For a SlowDash CGI setup in a different way, mind that it requires URL rewriting.

 #### WSGI (Daemon)
-To setup WSGI, run the script with the `--interface=WSGI` option.
-It will install a set of files under user's public web directory (typically `/home/USER/public_html`), and display messages like:
+To set up WSGI, run the script with the `--interface=WSGI` option.
+It will install a set of files under the user's public web directory (typically `/home/USER/public_html`), and display messages like:

 ```console
 === INSTALLATION IS SUCCESSFUL ===